Sreethan1611/Heralune01/README.md

 Heralune – AI-Powered Mood Journaling App
 Heralune is a lightweight, AI-assisted journaling tool designed to help users reflect on their emotions and thoughts.
-By combining mood tracking and journaling with generative AI insights, Heralune encourages emotional clarity and mental wellness through self-expression.
+By combining mood tracking and journaling with generative AI insights, through self-expression, Heralune seeks to promote mental health and emotional clarity.

 Features
-Daily Mood Journaling – Users can write journal entries based on their current mood and receive gentle prompts.
+Daily Mood Journaling: Using gentle AI prompts, write journal entries based on your present mood.
-Journal Continuation – Continue and build upon previous entries using memory-safe AI.
+Journal Continuation: Use memory-safe AI to carry on and expand on earlier entries.
-Downloadable Journals – Export your entries as a text file for personal backup and safekeeping.
+Downloadable Journals: For personal backup, export your entries as a.txt file.
-Re-Analyze Feature – Reprocess your journal entry for deeper emotional analysis.
+Re-Analyze Feature: Reprocess an entry to gain a more profound understanding of its emotions.
-Local-Only Save Option – No data is stored on servers unless explicitly downloaded.
+Local-Only Save Option: Unless specifically downloaded, no data is kept on servers.
-Minimalist UI – Clean, distraction-free interface for writing in peace.
+Clean, distraction-free writing space with minimalist user interface.

-How to Use:
+How to Use
-Visit the Heralune web app [(link here)](https://heralune.onrender.com).
+Launch the Heralune web application (heralune.onrender.com).
-Enter your mood and write freely in the journal space.
+Enter your feelings and write anything you want in the journal.
-Let the AI assist in reflecting on your thoughts.
+Allow the AI to help you think.
-Download your entries for later review or continue them next session.
+You can continue your entries in the following session or download them for later review.
-Use the "Re-analyze" feature for deeper insight into your emotions.
+For more in-depth understanding, utilize the Re-Analyze function.

 Why Heralune?
-This project was born out of a personal need for a safe, intuitive space to process thoughts during emotionally tough times.
-It’s built with empathy at its core and powered by ethical AI designed for reflection, not judgment.
+This project came about because I needed a safe, easy-to-use, and private place to think during emotionally hard times.
+It is built on empathy and uses ethical AI to help people think, not judge.

 Tech Stack
-Python + Flask (backend)
+Backend: Python + Flask
-HTML/CSS/JavaScript (frontend)
+Frontend: HTML, CSS, JavaScript
-GroqAI API for AI response generation
+AI Model: Groq API (for AI response generation)
-Render for deployment
+Deployment: Render

+Development Notes & Transparency
+This project is a step in my journey to learn AI on my own.
+I made changes to the UI, added core integrations, and added specific Heralune features.
+I also reused small pieces of open-source Flask code to speed up development.
+ChatGPT helped with debugging.
+All of the reused code was looked over, changed, and combined with the original work to meet the app's needs.

 Credits
-Built by Sreethan CK as part of an independent AI learning journey.
+Developer: Sreethan CK
-Thanks to friends and early testers for their support and encouragement.
+Thanks to friends and early testers for their feedback.
-Used ChatGPT for some debugging.
+ChatGPT was used for some debugging and feature-polishing guidance.

 Disclaimer
-Heralune is not a replacement for professional mental health services.
-It is a journaling assistant meant for self-reflection and personal growth.
+Heralune is not a replacement for professional mental health care.
+It is a journaling assistant meant solely for self-reflection and personal growth.